BIRMINGHAM RECORD COLLECTORS

 THIS MONTH’S MEETING

 Thank heaven for little girls……..for they grew up and gave us what is known today as the ‘Girl Group Sound’.
 Phil Spector was one of the early pioneers of recording girl groups such as The Ronettes and The Crystals.
 But before him there was the Shirelles which some say was the girl group that started the girl group sound phenomenon.
 About the same time though we had the Bobbettes and the Chordettes.
-Both these groups started recording before the Shirelles but didn’t have quite the success as the Shirelles so they get much of the credit for the sound.
+Both these groups started recording before the Shirelles but didn’t have quite the success as the Shirelles so they get much of the credit for the sound see here now.

 Let’s spend some time this month listening to the ‘girl group sound’.
 After the success of the Shirelles and then Spector’s recordings, girl groups popped up all across the country and they were very successful.
 Along with the top 40 hits there are plenty of recordings that were local hits and some great sounds that didn’t get any air play.
 Come and hear some fun music as we go back to beginning and the era of the girl groups.
 Bring some of your own to play if you want to.